shenduldh/ComfyUI-Lightning/README.md

 ### For SpargeAttn

+SpargeAttn is an attention acceleration method based on SageAttention, which requires hyperparameter tuning before using.
+The tuning process is shown in the following steps:

 1. First you should follow the steps below to install `SpargeAttn`.
 If you have problems installing it, see the original [repository](https://github.com/thu-ml/SpargeAttn);

     ```bash